What is restaurant table turnover and how to optimize it for higher efficiency

 To calculate the average table turnover rate during dinner hours, divide the number of dining parties seated by the number of tables at the end of the dinner period.

-If you have seat 30 parties and have 10 tables, your table turnover will be 3.
+If you have seated 30 parties and you have 10 tables, your table turnover will be 3.

 Creating table turnover goals as a measure of success can produce varied results, as no two dining experiences are the same.

 Calculating the turnaround time is also useful for determining the length of time your guests might need in your restaurant.
-The table turnaround time is how long a diner spends in your restaurant, from when they sit down to when they leave.
+The table turnaround time is how long a diner spends in your restaurant, from the moment they sit down to when they leave

 Take the time to analyse this data and determine how dining times may vary to better understand your average table turnover rate, successes and future achievable goals.